Luna5678/project-0/README.md

 1. Header box of the game name
 2. every time you level up, confetti will show around the pig to show that you have leveled up
+3. add effect when you click on the bottom buttons

 CONSTANT ANIMATION: tilt the head 15% left and right every second.